ua-data7/introllms/docs/chatgpt_prompts.md

     The length of a prompt is [measured in "tokens"](https://techcommunity.microsoft.com/t5/healthcare-and-life-sciences/unlocking-the-power-of-tokens-optimizing-token-usage-in-gpt-for/ba-p/3826665{target=_blank}).
 A token can represent an individual character, a word, or a subword depending on the specific tokenization approach.
 A rough estimate for the average number of words in English language per token is `0.75`.

     Currently, ChatGPT version `GPT-3.5turbo` uses up to 2,048 tokens per prompt, GPT-4 and Bing Chat can take up to 32,768 tokens.
+BARD currently has a limit of 20,000 tokens in a prompt.

     This means that a 2,048 token prompt would be equivalent to about 1,536 words (3-6 pages), and a 32,768 token prompt would be 24,576 words (50-100 pages).